-Instruction Duration of End Examination Semester End Examination Continuous Internal Evaluation Credits 3 Hours per week 3 Hours 60 Marks 40 Marks 3
+Instruction 3L Hours per week Duration of SEE 3 Hours SEE 60 Marks CIE 40 Marks Credits 3

-- 1. Deliver the Object oriented programming features and principles for code development. - 2.
-Explore the reusability of the code, coupling and cohesion. - 3.
+- 1. Deliver the Object oriented programming features and principles for code development. - 2 Explore the reusability of the code, coupling and cohesion. - 3.
 Handle the exceptions and multiple flow of the execution. - 4.
 Understand the collection framework. - 5.
 Develop the database applications.

-On Successful completion of this course, students will be able to:
+COURSE OUTCOMES: After completion of this course, students will be able to

-- 1. Apply the concept of OOP to design, implement and execute programs. - 2.
+- Apply the concept of OOP to design, implement and execute programs.
+1. - 2.
 Use the strings, interfaces, packages and inner classes for application development. - 3.
 Apply the exception handling mechanisms and multithreading for the development. - 4.
 Develop applications using collection framework. - 5.
 Develop database applications using SQL package.